Fagrell/cleanqt.io-posts/04-sep-2018/post.md

 ### The man, the myth, the QObject

 You might wonder what's so special about the `QObject`.
 In order to do any of the aforementioned concepts in Qt you must subclass a `QObject` and for signals and slots you'll also have to define the macro `Q_OBJECT` in the class.
-Actually, just to get a sense of how important the object is, all [Qt identity objects](http://doc.qt.io/qt-5/object.html) inherits from the `QObject`.
-And there are quite many of them in the framework.
+Actually, just to get a sense of how important the object is, all [Qt identity objects](http://doc.qt.io/qt-5/object.html) inherit from the `QObject`.
+And there are many of them in the framework.

 Although the `Q_OBJECT` is optional when subclassing a `QObject`, the [official documentation](http://doc.qt.io/qt-5/qobject.html) recommends to always do it: without it, some functions may result in unexpected behaviour.
-The macro `Q_OBJECT` is what that the MOC is looking for in order to generate the moc\_-file.
+The macro `Q_OBJECT` is what the MOC is looking for in order to generate the moc\_-file.
 A typical example of a Qt class will look like this:

 ```cpp
 #include <QObject>